thunil/Physics-Based-Deep-Learning/README.md

   process with physical models, e.g., in the simplest case by including additional terms in the loss function.

-- _Combined methods_: hybrid solvers that employ tradtitional
+- _Combined methods_: hybrid solvers that employ traditional
-  numerical methods alongside deep-learning techniques to arrive simulations methods that are improved in terms of, e.g., efficiency, accuracy, generalization etc.
+  numerical methods alongside deep-learning techniques to arrive at simulations methods that are improved in terms of, e.g., efficiency, accuracy, generalization etc.

 - _Outer-loop optimizations_: